BanklessTimes

 Market Reaction And Bithumb User Losses

 The glitch created “ghost” Bitcoin only inside Bithumb’s internal ledger, so no real coins moved on the blockchain.
 Still, users rushed to sell the phantom balances, causing a sharp local price drop.
-Bitcoin on Bithumb briefly traded 15 to 30 percent below global market prices before stabilizing.
+Bitcoin on Bithumb briefly traded 15-30 percent below global market prices before stabilizing.

-Bithumb says it has recovered about 99.7 percent of the mistaken Bitcoin and most of the amounts users sold during the event-driven crash.
-The remaining missing coins are estimated at around 125 Bitcoin, leaving the exchange with an expected loss of several million dollars, which it has pledged to cover itself.
+Bithumb says it has recovered about 99.7 percent of the Bitcoin mistakenly sent and most of the funds users sold during the event-driven crash.
+The remaining missing coins are estimated at approximately 125 Bitcoin, leaving the exchange with an expected loss of several million dollars, which it has pledged to cover.
 Authorities warn that the case could further damage trust in South Korea’s crypto market if systems are not fixed.

 READ MORE: Sushi Launches Native Solana Integration With Cross-Chain Swaps